jinyeong-park/jinyeong-park/README.md

 💻 Lead Data Analyst | Applied AI Enthusiast
 🌎 **San Francisco Bay Area, CA**

-📖 Passionate about **Applied AI**
-🛠️ Open-source contributor | Developing scalable, secure, and maintainable web applications with a focus on accessibility, testing, and design patterns

 ✨ **Fun fact:** I love traveling and previously worked as a cabin crew before transitioning into tech! ☕✈️